dwc/wordpress-plugin-http-authentication/readme.txt

 5. Logout.
 6. Protect `wp-login.php` and `wp-admin` using your external authentication (using, for example, `.htaccess` files).
 7. Try logging in as one of the users added in step 4.

+Note: This version works with WordPress 2.0 and above.
+Use <a href="http://svn.wp-plugins.org/http-authentication/tags/1.3/">version 1.3</a> if you are using WordPress 1.5.2.

 == Frequently Asked Questions ==